Sarahabidar/Sarahabidar/README.md

-### Hi there 👋
+# Hi there, I'm Sara 👋
-#I am a passionate web developer with a background in IT.
-Excited to grow my skills in web development!
+I am an IT engineer with 3 years of experience in the field.

+## More about me
--🌱 I’m currently learning Web Development BootCamp.
+- I’m currently learning Web Development BootCamp.

-## My Hobbys
-- Cooking
+- I love sports and being outdoors in nature
-- Sport
+- I enjoy cooking

 <!--
 **Sarahabidar/Sarahabidar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Excited to grow my skills in web development!
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...